 Brands are increasingly utilising OOH for experiential activations.
 A “show don’t tell” strategy adds depth to traditional messaging furthering brand connections and driving social amplification.
 In the new world of content, we recognise the potential that OOH provides for clients to create content solutions for their brands that can move consumers and create engagement.
 Often, this involves creating a new media solution or bespoke activation.

-Activation / To celebrate of the launch of FIFA 18, EA Sports activated an experiential marketing event to surprise the unsuspecting shoppers of Dundrum Town Centre.
+Activation / To celebrate the launch of FIFA 18, EA Sports activated an experiential marketing event to surprise the unsuspecting shoppers of Dundrum Town Centre.
 Over one weekend, shoppers could avail of EA Sports impressive FIFA 18 ‘man crèche’, an area to kick back and relax and get stuck in to sampling the legendary game.

 Creativity Trumps everything